kzu/kzu.github.io/_posts/2014-06-14-smarter-project-references.md

 Install-Package SmartReferences
 ```

-It's all NETFx open source and we'd gladly take PRs and issues you may find.
+It's [open source on GitHub](https://github.com/kzu/SmartReferences) and I'd gladly take PRs and issues you may find.

 Enjoy!